blind-embosed etching

 1978.
 22 X 33 cm.
 Edition of 45.

-Seven extracts from letters written to Natalie d'Arbeloff in French by Michel Seuphor between 1973-1974, alongside the English translation.
+Seven extracts from letters written to Natalie d'Arbeloff in French by Michel Seuphor between 1973-1974, with the English translation.
 The text expresses the principles which animated Seuphor's life and work.

 Selected portions of the handwritten letters were enlarged photographically and relief blocks were made from the negatives.
 These were printed by NdA as blind embossings with surface inking in a pale colour.
 The English translation was printed letterpress in 12pt Grotesque.
 Seven double leaves of J.Green 246lb paper are folded within an embossed title page, held in in a dark blue chemise, also embossed by NdA, inserted in a red cloth-covered slipcase.